Calorie & macro calculator

 - Start, then steer.
 Give it 2–3 weeks before judging, and change one thing at a time.

 - Protein first.
-It protects muscle and keeps you fuller — set it before the rest.
+It protects muscle and keeps you fuller, so set it before the rest.

 - Don't chase precision.
 Consistency beats a perfect spreadsheet.